 I‘ve heard from more than a few young people who have left the faith of their youth that they did so because the answers they were hearing were not for the questions they were asking.

-As an official old person (my benchmark is when you start getting AARP mailings), I was unprepared to hear that one of those questions is “What happens to us after we die?”
+As an official old person (my benchmark is when I voluntarily begin eating salads and fruit for lunch), I was unprepared to hear that one of those questions is “What happens to us after we die?”
 As a 20-something put it, “My generation doesn’t think that way.”

 “WHAAAAAT?
 Isn’t this the whole point?!”